Bluebird Motel Machias Maine 866-375-0117

 Barren View Golf Course – Jonesboro, Maine

 A great treat for golfers of all skill levels.
 A well maintained, nine-hole, par 35 course plays to 5,622 yards.
 The fully-irrigated fairways are always lush and green.
-The site also has a driving rage, a putting green and a practice sand trap.
+The site also has a driving rage, a putting green, and a practice sand trap.
 Pro Shop on site, snack bar and electric carts are some of the additional amenities.
 Open late April – Nov.
 1st.
-(207) 434-6531 website

 Herring Cove Golf Course – Campobello Island, New Brunswick, Canada